 The literature and the tax systems have also considered another tax on capital, the annual net wealth tax.
-This is levied each year on the net value of wealth, besides income tax and inheritance tax, with the aim, among others, to reinforce the final redistributive effect of the whole tax system.
+This is levied each year on the net value of wealth, besides income tax and inheritance tax, with the aim, among others, to reinforce the final redistributive effect of the whole tax system7.
 The wealth tax (WT) has usually been considered a complementary tax of income and inheritance taxes, although it could also be a substitutive for capital income taxes.
 Thus, as it taxes all wealth, it imposes a more uniform burden on the returns to saving compared to capital income taxes (Auerbach, 2006).
 However, this might encounter some difficulty as problems of assessment and/or of administrative control impede the desired uniformity in the tax treatment among assets (Smith, 2001).
-In fact, problems of assessment and of control along with efficiency issues have progressively taken most countries to repeal WT.
+In fact, problems of assessment and of control along with efficiency issues have progressively taken most countries to repeal WT8.

 The aim of this paper is precisely analyzing whether those two problems are present in practice, and most important we will try to quantify them.
 We will do it for the Spanish WT, one of the few OECD countries that still applies this tax.
 In order to analyze the importance of assessment and control issues, we will focus on reported wealth by top 1% of adult population.
-Thus, and not least relevant, from this (fiscal) data we will also be able to analyze the evolution of wealth concentration in Spain following the flourishing literature in this field carried out for other countries (see, e.g., Atkinson and Piketty, forthcoming).
+Thus, and not least relevant, from this (fiscal) data we will also be able to analyze the evolution of wealth concentration in Spain following the flourishing literature in this field carried out for other countries (see, e.g., Atkinson and Piketty, forthcoming)9.

-&lt;sup>7 In the eighties, Australia and Canada removed the IGT, although in both cases the elimination was the final result of a "race to the bottom" competitive process among regions.
+4 In the eighties, Australia and Canada removed the IGT, although in both cases the elimination was the final result of a "race to the bottom" competitive process among regions.
 See Bird (1991) and Cooper (2006).
+5 Despite generating only shout 1.5% of fodored removes a bird in the Cart of a Cart of the Cart of t

-&lt;sup>8 Despite generating only about 1.5% of federal revenues and hitting only fewer than 2% of decedents the dispute is quite passionate.
+5 Despite generating only about 1.5% of federal revenues and hitting only fewer than 2% of decedents the dispute is quite passionate.
 See, among others, Auerbach (2006); Kopczuk (2006); Kopczuk and Lupton (2005); Kopczuk and Slemrod (2000, 2003, 2005); Gale and Slemrod (2000, 2001a, 2001b).

-&lt;sup>9 In the US current law foresees a gradual reduction of the tax which would finally be repealed only for 2010, and then reinstated it in its pre-reform structure at the following year.
+6 In the US current law foresees a gradual reduction of the tax which would finally be repealed only for 2010, and then reinstated it in its pre-reform structure at the following year.

-&lt;sup>10 According to the Meade Report (1978), the possible introduction of an expenditure tax would reinforce the redistributive role of the WT, and therefore would provide a stronger argument for its inclusion in the tax system.
+7 According to the Meade Report (1978), the possible introduction of an expenditure tax would reinforce the redistributive role of the WT, and therefore would provide a stronger argument for its inclusion in the tax system.

-&lt;sup>11 When a general tax reform process started in the eighties, only half of the OECD countries levied the tax.
+8 When a general tax reform process started in the eighties, only half of the OECD countries levied the tax.
 Nonetheless, the situation is quite different nowadays and as a steady process of eliminating the WT seems to have started since the nineties.
 In 2007 only one out of six OECD countries does apply it, which means only five countries.
 In the last ten years approximately, seven countries repealed the tax.